Cyclone Freddy: Malawi

-By 18 March the Government of Malawi established 505 camps to house 345,183 displaced persons.
+By 18 March the Government of Malawi established 534 camps to house 508,244 displaced persons, equating to 101,648 households.
 Humanitarian partners worked closely with the government despite the harsh conditions brought by Freddy.
 Relief items placed before the storm were used to support families.
 Rescue teams were sent in Chilobwe, Machinjiri and Ndirande residential areas in Blantyre.
 Malawian citizens pooled resources to help displaced victims in Blantyre residential areas.
 Amnesty International suggested that Malawi be compensated for impacts by Freddy, due to being least responsible for climate change as well.

 Government-led search-and-rescue operations consisting of the Red Cross, local military, and police also commenced following the storm.
 On 16 March alone, 442 people were rescued.
-Sniffer dogs were also utilized for such operations, as many people were trapped under rubble and mud.
+Sniffer dogs were also used for such operations, as many people were trapped under rubble and mud.
 Several areas were still rendered inaccessible days after Freddy dissipated.
 Millions of children were at risk of an increase in cholera cases as well.
 Due to cholera being transmitted through contaminated water and food, Freddy's flooding rose worries of the disease spreading greatly.
 Chakwera also invited the country's former presidents to a caucus to discuss methods and strategies to respond to the cyclone.
+It took up to a week or more for families in cut off areas to receive aid, mostly by helicopters provided by Tanzania, Zambia, and Malawi's defense force.